City of London (Parliament of England constituency): Boundaries and history to 1707

 This borough constituency consisted of the City of London, which was the historic core of the modern Greater London.
 In the twenty-first century, the City forms part of the London Region of England.

 The southern boundary of the city is the north bank of the River Thames.
 The City of Westminster is situated to the west.
 The districts of Holborn and Finsbury are to the north, Shoreditch to the north-east and Whitechapel to the east.

 Before 1298, the area was represented as part of the county constituency of Middlesex.
 The City formed part of the geographic county, even though from early times it was not administered as part of Middlesex.

 London is first known to have been enfranchised and represented in Parliament in 1298.
 It was the most important city in England and was administered as a county of itself from before boroughs were first represented in Parliament.
 It received four seats in Parliament instead of the normal two for an English constituency.
 The extra two seats (whose holders were known as knights, like the representatives of a county) were supposed to represent the county-like status of London.
 No such extra seats were awarded to other cities or boroughs which received the status of being counties of themselves in later times.

 By the sixteenth century it was the practice for the Court of Aldermen to summon a meeting at the Guildhall.
 The aldermen met and selected two candidates to sit as the city's knights in Parliament.
-One was normally an alderman (probably a former Lord Mayor of the City of London).
+One was normally an alderman (probably a former Lord Mayor of London).
 The other was normally the Recorder of London, whose legal expertise was essential to the City which had a lot of legislation it wanted drafted and passed by Parliament.
 On one occasion in the sixteenth century the Recorder was already a burgess representing another borough in Parliament, so two aldermen were chosen.